Invariance of cosmological number counts under disformal transformations: Cosmological number counts

-The volume transformations work the same way as the conformal case since the volume in the Einstein frame scales as $\alpha_L^3$.
-Following the steps underlined in \cite{Bonvin:2011bg} in order to obtain the volume perturbation, we obtain
+Since the volume in the Einstein frame scales as $\alpha_L^3$, we can make use of the generalised relation in Eq. (\ref{e:general_formula}) to obtain the relation between the volume perturbations in the Einstein and Jordan frames.

 From Eqs. (\ref{e:dens_perturb_fundamental}), (\ref{e:dens_perturb}) and (\ref{e:vol_perturb}) we finally have

 where the subscripts $E$ and $J$ stand for Einstein and Jordan frames, respectively.

 Therefore, we can show that in this case the matter power spectrum in both frames would indeed be invariant